 Examination results are available approximately eight weeks after the examination date.
-After exam results are received at the CAS Office, a list of passing candidate ID numbers will be emailed to candidates.
+After exam results are received at the CAS Office, a list of passing candidate ID numbers will be e-mailed to candidates.
 Individual statements of examination results generally are sent to candidates on the day that they become available.

-For Exams LC, ST, and 5-9, passing candidates are informed that they passed the exam, but they are not given a numeric score.
+For Exams LC, ST, S, and 5-9, passing candidates are informed that they passed the exam, but they are not given a numeric score.
 Candidates with scores of 0 to 5 are informed of the score.
-Several weeks later, a list of the names of all passing candidates is posted on the CAS website.
+Within a few days, a list of the names of all passing candidates is posted on the CAS website.
 Requests for reprints of individual grade reports will be accepted starting two weeks after the date that results were released.

 To preserve candidate confidentiality, in the event of a lost or misplaced candidate ID number, the candidate ID number will be mailed to the candidate upon request.
 Under no circumstance will a candidate number be given over the telephone or by e-mail.
+Candidates can also verify their candidate number by logging into their profile on the CAS webpage.